Nathan-Busse/NebulaNavigator/README.md

 Nebula Navigator is an AI-powered interactive tool that transforms code repository analysis into an immersive 3D experience.
 By visualizing your code as a dynamic galaxy, the tool provides cutting-edge insights into code quality, structure, and dependencies.
 Its core features—such as vector terrain rendering using Perlin noise and real-time AI-driven analysis—enable seamless navigation and deep understanding of complex codebases.

+For a non-technical description of NebulaNavigator it is the same as map orb in mobie version of Treasure Planet:

+Unfortunatly, unlike its fictional muse it wont lead to treasure but instead leads to a more efficeint and proactive developement environment.

 ---

 ## Table of Contents